hangxie/parquet-browser/README.md

 # parquet-browser

-A dual-mode tool for browsing and inspecting Apache Parquet files:
+A triple-mode tool for browsing and inspecting Apache Parquet files:
 - **TUI Mode**: Interactive Terminal User Interface for file browsing
-- **Server Mode**: HTTP API server for programmatic access and web UI integration
+- **Server Mode**: HTTP API server for programmatic access
+- **Web UI Mode**: Modern web-based interface with HTMX for interactive browsing

 This tool is built upon [`github.com/hangxie/parquet-tools`](https://github.com/hangxie/parquet-tools) and [`github.com/hangxie/parquet-go`](https://github.com/hangxie/parquet-go).
 For batch processing or command-line operations on Parquet files, it is recommended to use `parquet-tools` directly.